 Missional Strategy: We cherish the role Jesus gives us to play in God’s grand redemptive story.
 We believe every follower of Christ is called to serve Jesus by making disciples.
 Therefore, we encourage and equip one another to do so in the relational cross-sections of day-to-day life (Matthew 28:16-20; Acts 17:16-34).

-Cultural Integrity: We are called to be a distinct community within Pittsford for the sake of Pittsford.
-We desire to contribute to the overall welfare of this and surrounding communities by expressing and embodying the ethics of God’s kingdom.
-Therefore, we encourage Christian engagement within our communities with integrity, authenticity, faithfulness, and excellence (Matthew 5:13-16; Colossians 3:23).
+Cultural Relevancy: The Gospel transcends culture and yet is grounded in it.
+We are called to be a distinct community within Pittsford for the sake of Pittsford.
+We desire to contribute to the overall welfare and renewal of this and surrounding communities by expressing and embodying the ethics of God’s kingdom.
+Therefore, we seek to equip the body to respond biblically to cultural issues, and to engage our community with integrity, authenticity, faithfulness, and love (Matthew 5:13-16; Luke 19:10).

 Global Mentality: We cherish God’s gospel as good news for the whole world.
 The message of being reconciled to God through the life, death, and resurrection of Jesus Christ is too powerful and too precious to remain among one group of people.
 Therefore, we are compelled by love to take the gospel to all people everywhere (Psalm 67; 2 Corinthians 5:11-21).